Like Quertime on Facebook!

 13. Cybernetics

-Cybernetics is an interdisciplinary field that studies the structure and function of systems, especially those involving communication and control.
-It explores the relationships between living organisms and machines, emphasizing feedback mechanisms and self-regulation.
+Cybernetics is an interdisciplinary scientific study of the structural and functional characteristics of systems particularly with respect to communication and control.
+It involves the interaction between living organisms and machines – particularly the ability to feedback and self-regulate.

 14. Cyberpunk